parsabe/MLMatrix/src/Scientific ML/README.md

-# Bitcoin Basic Prediction Pipeline
+# Scientific ML

 **Overview:**

-A lightweight end-to-end pipeline to forecast next-day Bitcoin returns and evaluate a simple trading strategy.
+A lightweight end-to-end BTC pipeline to forecast next-day Bitcoin returns and evaluate a simple trading strategy.

 ## Requirements